Cataract Surgery FAQs

 A cataract cannot ever return because the original lens has been removed.
-However, a percentage of all people who have cataract surgery develop a lens capsule opacity (the thin tissue bag that holds the replacement lens becomes cloudy).
+However, approximately 60-70% of all people who have cataract surgery develop a lens capsule opacity (the thin tissue bag that holds the replacement lens becomes cloudy).
 This cloudiness can develop months or years after surgery.
 It can cause the same vision problems as the original cataract.
 The good news is that this is easily fixed with a minor procedure called a YAG laser capsulotomy, and is a permanent solution for this issue.